polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/substrate-front-end/part-4-use-external-accounts.md

 })
 ```

-What it does is extract the injected accounts' info to modify the displayed name and add the `meta.source` to it.
-This way, our external Alice and Bob will be clearly identified as coming from the extension.
+What it does is extract the injected accounts' info to modify the displayed name and add the `meta.source` to it in brackets.
+This way, our external Alice and Bob will be clearly identified as coming from the `polkadot-js` extension.

 Because everything is nicely integrated into our Keyring, we don't have to touch our `Balances` component, it will manage external accounts just like the internal ones.